Buying an inversion table can be a little overwhelming, right? O.k, very overwhelming. Which inversion…

-Though Back traction is not widely supported in scientific studies, it’s been used as a drug-free and relatively fast method to relieve back and neck pain for many years.
+Though back traction is not widely supported in scientific studies, it’s been used as a drug-free and relatively fast method to relieve back and neck pain for decades.

 But what if you can’t afford 3 Chiropractor sessions per week?
 What if you want to relieve you back pain at home and save time and (a lot of) money?

 - 1 Back Traction at Home – Is it Safe?

 - 2 How Does Back Traction Heal Back Pain?

 - 3 The Top 3 Back Traction Home Devices